ahmdadl/url-shortener/README.md

 ## About

-Simple API URL Shortener built with Laravel. with all the features of an API URL Shortener.
+ROADMAP [Url Shortener](https://roadmap.sh/projects/url-shortening-service) API URL Shortener built with Laravel. with all the features of an API URL Shortener.

 ## Installation